ZaryHicks/HicksCloudFinal/README.md

 	hadoop jar HicksFinal.jar HicksFinal -type [value]

 -type has 3 options:

 	-i Construct Inverted Indices

 	-t Term Search

 	-n Top-N

-Value corresponds to the type of operation we are performing
+Value corresponds to the type of operation we are performing:

 For -i, provide any combination of H T or S as a single command.
-This defines which of the 3 tar files we want to include in our input for the Inverted Indices
+This defines which of the 3 tar files we want to include in our input for the Inverted Indices.
-		For example -i HS constructs Inverted Indices for the files from Hugo and Shakespeare, where just T will construct them only for Tolstoy provide HTS in order to construct the indices for all provided input files
+For example: -i HS constructs Inverted Indices for the files from Hugo and Shakespeare, where just T will construct them only for Tolstoy.
+Provide HTS in order to construct the indices for all provided input files

 For -t provide any single string term/word that you want to search the Inverted Indices for

 For -n provide the N value that you want to perform a Top-N word count search for from the Indices.

 Since the -t and -n options RELY on the Inverted Indices being constructed, they will not work unless -i has been run once

-Each operation creates an output folder for its results
+Each operation creates an output folder for its results:

-	-i creates /user/hdfs/invertedind, which contains the Reducer outputs of the Inverted Indices -t creates /user/hdfs/term/TERM.
+-i creates /user/hdfs/invertedind, which contains the Reducer outputs of the Inverted Indices

+-t creates /user/hdfs/term/TERM.
 The subfolder /term will create a subfolder for the each TERM searched for, and contain the results there

 -n creates /user/hdfs/topN/N. The subfolder /topN will create a subfolder for each N value that we call Top-N for, and contain the results there.

 In order to to see the results from these operations, we will use the cat command to print all of the output files for a given job: